How to calculate profit margin: formula and examples

 Factors affecting profit margins

 Profit margins vary based on factors both within and outside your control.
+Understanding them helps you set realistic expectations and respond to changes.

-• Industry: Retail and hospitality face higher overheads and tighter margins than consultancies or software businesses.
+- Industry.
+Retail and hospitality face higher overheads and tighter margins than consultancies or software businesses.

-• Economic conditions: Inflation raises costs across the board.
+- Economic conditions.
+Inflation raises costs across the board.
 If you've borrowed to fund operations, rising interest rates directly reduce your margins.

-• Location: Rent and local taxes vary significantly.
+- Location.
+Rent and local taxes vary significantly.
 A London-based business faces different cost pressures than one in Manchester or a rural area.

 Account for these factors when setting prices and assessing whether your margins are healthy for your specific situation.